Church is not a building you go to

 For most of us this may not be an issue.
 But many Christians do shy away from fellowship with those who do not agree with them on all points of doctrine.
 And sometimes the division is even within denominations.
 It is not entirely uncommon for congregations to sometimes focus on their own needs and programs rather than on the bigger picture of what is being done nationally and worldwide.
 In either case, it can be helpful for us all to think of the Church more broadly.

-Church is not social activities you participate in
+Church is not a social activity you participate in

 In the famous words of American basketball player and coach John Wooden, we should “Never mistake activity for achievement,” and unless we see the Church as something very distinct from church activities, we can faithfully participate in socials, campouts, sing-alongs, movie nights and all kinds of other activities without ever having fulfilled the purpose of the Church in our lives.
 As Christian writer Thom Rainer puts it in an article discussing activity-driven churches: “Many churches are busy, probably too busy.
 Church calendars fill quickly with a myriad of programs and activities.
 While no individual activity may be problematic, the presence of so many options can be” (Seven Problems with an Activity-Driven Church).